KirillShoniya/synple/readme.md

 ### Simple folder sync

-This script do synchronisation from remote to local directory.
+This script do synchronization from remote to local directory.

 ![Main diagram](diagrams/main.png)